Fardeen210/Database-Design-and-Implementation-for-E-commerce-Firm/README.md

 - **Payment Processing:** Integrate secure payment methods and generate invoices.
 - **Reporting & Analytics:** Execute queries to generate sales and inventory reports.
 - **Security:** Implement role-based access and data encryption.

+## Usage
+  Running Queries: Use your favorite SQL client to run the sample queries provided in the repository.
+Sample queries include sales analysis, product pricing across countries, and total inventory valuation.
+  Extending the Schema: Contributions are welcome to further optimize queries or add new features such as additional reporting and BI integrations.

 ## Entity Relation Diagram
 ![image](https://github.com/user-attachments/assets/c3f816a9-a6a2-4d59-bcc0-3e76a243893b)